MDLlife/blog/content/en/2018-14-10-mdl-talent-hub-android-wallet-store.md

 We kindly invite you to join the testing program of the MDL Wallet app.
 As a tester, you'll receive an update that includes a testing version of the MDL Wallet app, which may also include unreleased versions of its instant app.

-Send your feedback to MDL CTO - Roman Tronenko using the contact information: rt@mdl.life

 https://play.google.com/apps/testing/live.mdl.wallet